nicinabox/saucer-api/README.md

 Returns details for a single beer.

+## Contributing

+Something missing?
+Think you could do it better?
+Contributions welcome!

+* Do something cool on a feature branch
+* Probably test it or something
+* Take care to follow the existing style
+* Send a pull request

 ## TODO

 * [ ] Firesale beers, but unfortunately I don't think this data is published anywhere